vncntprvst/dataset-manager/README.md

 ---

 - Conversion for Intan format to NWB format
-- Integration with back-end relational database (in progress)
+- Integration with back-end relational database (in progress), NoSQL database (in progress)
 - Ability to aggregate NWB containers (for uploading to NIH-approved respositories)
+- Ability to add tif image stacks to NWB files

 ## Installation